Tubbie/let-me-breath/README.md

-# LET-ME-BREATH
+# LET-ME-BREATHE

-Let me breath is an open source project to develop a low cost body camera.
+Let me breathe is an open source project to develop a low cost body camera.
 Main goal of the project is to transfer to a remote server as soon as possible.
 The Project uses `RasberryPi Zero W` to use as a module to capture via the camera and upload to a specific remote file storage or a server.